kanjieater/ComicEater/README.md

 #### Flow
 1. ☑ Get all archives at path
 1. ☐ Get all image folders in path
-1. ☑ Don't extract if targetted CBZ of the archives already exists
+1. ☑ Don't extract if targeted CBZ of the archives already exists
 1. ☑ Test that the archives are valid archives with `7z t`
 1. ☑ Extract archive in current directory
 1. ☐ Recursively check for nested archives, and apply each of the following steps to each archive.